TheJostler/pinksalt/README.md

 # pinksalt
 Can you store information in a salted password hash?

-This is a simple program that tests the idea of storing simple information into a password hash.
+This is a simple program that is the result of a thought experiment I had, it tests the idea of storing simple information into a password hash.

 This could be used to make information even more private and secure as the information is not really being stored in a way that can be decrypted.